Bibby Stockholm: Migrant barge bound for Dorset leaves Falmouth harbour

 - Published

-A large accommodation barge that will controversially house hundreds of asylum seekers is believed to be on its way to Dorset after it was seen leaving its berth in Cornwall.
+A large accommodation barge that will controversially house hundreds of asylum seekers has started its days-long trip to Dorset after it was seen leaving its berth in Cornwall.

 Video from Falmouth harbour showed the Bibby Stockholm being moved out to sea by tug boats at about 09:00 on Monday.